 Gender pay equity is about ensuring women and men performing the same role are paid the same amount, and women and men performing different work of equal or comparable value are paid equitably.
 This requires a valuing of skills, responsibilities and working conditions in a non-discriminatory way.
 Unintended gender biases in hiring, promotion, performance and pay decisions can lead to incidences of pay inequity.
 Any unfairness or perceived unfairness can negatively impact workplace productivity, employee engagement and morale, access to talent and retention.
-(Source: WGEA, Gender Pay Equity Toolkit for Managers)
+(Source: WGEA, Guide to Gender Pay Equity)

 The University has an ongoing long term commitment to reducing the gender pay equity gap.
 Some of the measures the University has in place to improve gender pay equity include:

-- Setting targets of 40% representation of women in all areas of management by 2020.
+- Setting a target of 40% representation of women in all areas of management by 2020

 Equal Pay Day